 programmes.
 This ambitious programme empowers teaching professionals from central government to the classroom to embrace a new kind of thinking which will bring natural shifts in practice and delivery within the existing system.

 We are now on a mission to enrol the creative, academic and scientific communities in an unprecidented collaboration to bring transformation to education in the UK.

 From the architecture of the building to the thinking, learning and actions within the classroom, this programme will leave a legacy of enrichment and empowerment for the students, the teachers and the community.

 The Great Imagining is an intensive two-week plug-in to the National Curriculum.
 It aims to develop a pathway towards transforming how we think about education and the way young people learn and to directly address the United Nations Sustainable Development Goal 4.7*.

 The programme is a young-person-centered, immersive and inter-disciplinary experience that draws on diverse expertise from game mechanics to promenade theatre, to reshape the experience of school.
-It encourages soft skills like problem solving, teamwork, critical thinking, empathy and self-expression.
+It encourages problem solving, teamwork, critical thinking, empathy and self-expression.

 The Great Imagining also provides a model of teaching for creativity through its Continuing Professional Development (CPD) training

 Over the 2 weeks, the students will be building an engaging and interactive exhibition throughout their entire school.
 This exciting contemporary learning centre will be designed in collaboration with experts.

 From scientists and academics to artists, filmmakers, set designers and art directors, our partnerships with UK’s greatest thinkers and makers will ensure every school transforms into its own Museum of the Future.

 These exhibitions will invite in the public from families to businesses and politicians to enrol them in building a sustainable regenerative world.